talmeym/regurgitator-core/README.md

 some important modules

 - [regurgitator-core](https://github.com/talmeym/regurgitator-core) provides the core steps and contructs to accept a request, process it and produce responses.
+- [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions) provides useful extension steps and construct implementations.
+- [regurgitator-extensions-web](https://github.com/talmeym/regurgitator-extensions-web) provides support for http, including the regurgitator servlet.

+each of the above modules has a separate configuration module for each of the ways in which it can be configured, eg.

 - [regurgitator-core-xml](https://github.com/talmeym/regurgitator-core-xml) allows configuration using a namespaced, schema validated xml document.
 - [regurgitator-core-json](https://github.com/talmeym/regurgitator-core-json) allows configuration using a json document.
-- [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions) provides useful extension steps and construct implementations.
-- [regurgitator-extensions-web](https://github.com/talmeym/regurgitator-extensions-web) provides support for http, including the regurgitator servlet.

 messages
 --------